 Ultimately, eating a nutritious and balanced diet is the best way to improve gut health and overcome the deficiencies and damage caused by drug dependency.
 Beyond the detox phase, patients learn how to overcome the stressors and triggers that typically send them into patterns of drug-seeking behaviors.
 Holistic treatment with nutritional support as a cornerstone can be valuable to anyone going through the substance abuse recovery process.

 Learning to eat better and take better care of oneself are some of the most valuable lessons learned in addiction recovery.
-Improving gut health can have a dramatic effect on overall physical health and psychological state, and all of these benefits, in turn, enhance the recovery process.
+Improving gut health can dramatically affect overall physical and psychological health, and all of these benefits, in turn, enhance the recovery process.
 Additionally, many people who finish rehab carry the lessons learned into sober living in the future.

 Finding the Right Treatment Center